 - Gas powered commercial deep fryers are generally fine if you’re unsure check your product manual.

-If you’re looking for a fat that fits right in with a ketogenic diet, tallow along with lard, are your go to fats.
+If you’re looking for fat that fits right in with a ketogenic diet, tallow along with lard, are your go-to fats.
 Tallow is rendered beef fat and it is perfect for LCHF diets.
 It has a high smoke point of 400°F/250°C.

 Tallow is also high in Vitamin D which is great for your bones.
-Beside the proven benefits of saturated fats in low-carb diets, food fried in tallow just tastes great.
+Besides the proven benefits of saturated fats in low-carb diets, food fried in tallow just tastes great.

 - High in antioxidants.

-- Tallow is high in CLA (omega-3’s) which has been proven to reduce incidences of heart disease and protects against cancer.
+- Tallow is high in CLA (omega-3s) which has been proven to reduce incidences of heart disease and protect against cancer.

 - Outside of using Tallow for deep frying, people have used Tallow for cosmetics, and as an application to the skin as it tightens and promotes cell regeneration.
 Make some soap with it too, if you like 😉

-- Tallow is 42% monounsaturated fat, 4% polyunsaturated fat and 50% Saturated fat (the notion that saturated fat is bad is wrong in a LCHF diet and has been proven so, see references below.
+- Tallow is 42% monounsaturated fat, 4% polyunsaturated fat, and 50% Saturated fat (the notion that saturated fat is bad is wrong in an LCHF diet and has been proven so, see references below.
 People on low-carb, high-fat diets usually see a marked improvement in bad cholesterol and triglyceride levels or at least no change at all).